arifszn/gitprofile/README.md

 };
 ```

-You can create your own custom theme by modifying these values:
+You can create your own custom theme by modifying these values.
+Theme `procyon` will have the custom styles.

 ```js
 // gitprofile.config.js